 The religious celebration of Easter in Italy is strictly attached to other traditional and religious events, namely Carnevale and, of course, Lent.
 Carnevale officially starts in January and lasts up until Ash Wednesday (the first day of Lent), the last three days before Lent being especially festive.
-Carnevale is best known to Americans as Mardi Gras, which are based upon the celebration of Shrove or “Fat” Tuesday (Martedì Grasso).
+Americans are most familiar with Mardi Gras, which is based on the celebration of Shrove or “Fat” Tuesday (Martedì Grasso).

 Lent and Easter

-Lent (Quaresima) marks the forty days of fast and abstinence before Easter, symbol of the 40 days spent by Christ in the desert before His death on the cross.
+Lent (Quaresima) marks the forty days of abstinence before Easter, symbol of the 40 days spent by Christ in the desert before His death on the cross.

 Important traditional and liturgical moments happen during Lent: the Feast of St. Joseph (Festa di San Giuseppe) on March, 19th, which is also, for we Italians, Father’s Day.
-Palm Sunday (La Domenica della Palme), when Catholics celebrate Jesus’ arrival in Jerusalem, a week before his Resurrection, in occasion of the Jewish celebration of Passover.
+Palm Sunday (La Domenica della Palme), is when Catholics celebrate Jesus’ arrival in Jerusalem, a week before his Resurrection, on the occasion of the Jewish celebration of Passover.
 Catholic tradition wants palm leaves and olive branches to be blessed during a large ceremony, then distributed to the faithful.
-Many churches still follow the tradition of having the priest knock three times from the outside of the closed church doors to symbolize Jesus’ entry in to Jerusalem.
+Many churches still have the priest knock three times on the closed church doors to represent Jesus’ entry into Jerusalem.

-In Italy, the tradition wanting the parish priest to bless each and every home of his parish is still fairly common, and usually takes place during Lent and Easter time.
+In Italy, the tradition of wanting the parish priest to bless each and every home of his parish is still fairly common and usually takes place during Lent and Easter time.